Tony Hawk's Proving Ground: Multiplayer

 The game is the first installment in the Tony Hawk's series which allows online features via the PlayStation Network.
 One can host or join an online party, which allows up to 4 players, who are able to free-roam in one of the three cities.
 The players can also invite other players to their Skate Lounge, a fully-customisable warehouse in Philadelphia, where one can put ramps, rails, items, and even challenges.

 Reception

 Proving Ground was met with mixed to positive reviews upon release.
-On Metacritic, both the Xbox 360 and PlayStation 3 versions had an average score of 72, the PlayStation 2 version had an average score of 65, and the Wii version had an average score of 57.
+On Metacritic, the PlayStation 3 version has an average score of 73, the Xbox 360 version has an average score of 72, the PlayStation 2 version has an average score of 65, and the Wii version has an average score of 57.
 All of these scores are considered "mixed or average" by the site.
 The PlayStation 2 and Nintendo Wii versions were criticized for not having the same mechanics that are in the PlayStation 3 and Xbox 360 versions.
 The Nintendo DS version received generally favorable reviews from critics.
 On Metacritic it received an average score of 79 out of 100 based on 21 reviews.
 On GameRankings it received an average score of 78% based on 19 reviews.
 Notably however, the game received a 9/10 from the Official UK Xbox Magazine.
 The Official UK PlayStation Magazine awarded the game 7/10.